shashankskagnihotri/FlowBench/README.md

 This package requires **Python 3.10.x** (tested with 3.10.17).
 Please ensure you have a compatible Python version installed.

-> ⚠️ **CUDA Toolkit Version Warning:**
+> ⚠️ **CUDA Toolkit Version Note:**
-> This package is installed assuming your system uses **CUDA 11.8** (i.e., you have the CUDA 11.8 toolkit installed system-wide).
+> This package assumes your system uses **CUDA 11.8** (installed system-wide).
 > If your system CUDA version differs from the one used to build the PyTorch installation, you may encounter runtime issues.
-> In that case, follow the official PyTorch installation instructions to install the appropriate version matching your system:
+> In such cases, follow the official PyTorch installation instructions to install a compatible version:
 > https://pytorch.org/get-started/locally/

 ### Step 1: Run the installation script